stashed/docs/docs/concepts/crds/task.md

   - **name :** `name` of the variable.
   - **value :** value of the variable.

-In the above example `Task`, we have used `outputDir` variable in `pg-backup` function that Stash can't resolve automatically.
+In the above example `Task`, we have used `outputDir` variable in `postgres-backup-11.2` function that Stash can't resolve automatically.
 So, we have passed the value using the `params` section in the `Task` object.

 >Stash executes the `Functions` in the order they appear in `spec.steps` section.
 All the functions except the last one will be used to create `init-container` specification and the last function will be used to create `container` specification for respective backup job.
 This guarantees an ordered execution of the steps.